OpenEvalProject/evals/manuscripts/elife-12245/v2/manuscript.md

 ## Abstract

-10.7554/eLife.12245.001 Autophagy is required for the homeostasis of cellular material and is proposed to be involved in many aspects of health.
-Defects in the autophagy pathway have been observed in neurodegenerative disorders; however, no genetically-inherited pathogenic mutations in any of the core autophagy-related ( ATG ) genes have been reported in human patients to date.
+Autophagy is required for the homeostasis of cellular material and is proposed to be involved in many aspects of health.
+Defects in the autophagy pathway have been observed in neurodegenerative disorders; however, no genetically-inherited pathogenic mutations in any of the core autophagy-related (ATG) genes have been reported in human patients to date.
 We identified a homozygous missense mutation, changing a conserved amino acid, in ATG5 in two siblings with congenital ataxia, mental retardation, and developmental delay.
 The subjects' cells display a decrease in autophagy flux and defects in conjugation of ATG12 to ATG5.
 The homologous mutation in yeast demonstrates a 30-50% reduction of induced autophagy.
 Flies in which Atg5 is substituted with the mutant human ATG5 exhibit severe movement disorder, in contrast to flies expressing the wild-type human protein.
 Our results demonstrate the critical role of autophagy in preventing neurological diseases and maintaining neuronal health.
-DOI: http://dx.doi.org/10.7554/eLife.12245.001

 ## Introduction